 THE GERMAN WHO DEFIED HITLER

 My grandfather, Edmund Stinnes, was born in Germany in 1896.
 He was the eldest son of the German industrialist Hugo Stinnes.
 My great-grandfather was successful in the mining, shipping and coal industries and employed over 250,000 workers.
 There was a currency named after him called the Hugo Stinnes Mark.
 I know he was partial to bacon and eggs with a bottle of Rhine wine.
-But I am more interested to discover that he worked closely with trade union members in Germany to enshrine the rights of workers in 1918.
+But I am more interested to discover that Hugo worked closely with trade union members in Germany, to enshrine workers’ rights in 1918.

 Edmund was different from the rest of the family.
-I look at old black-and-white photos of the Stinnes family online and in the Getty archives; Edmund is either absent from the group photos or hovering on the edge of the frame, an outsider.
-He was a scholar, dreamer, and pacifist interested in politics, religion, and philosophy.
+I look at old black-and-white photos of the Stinnes family online and in the Getty archives – Edmund is either absent from the group photos or hovering on the edge of the frame, an outsider from the rest of the family.
+He was a scholar, dreamer and a pacifist interested in politics, religion, and philosophy.

 In 1940, Edmund and Margiana had to leave Germany for the USA.
 Margiana’s mother was Jewish, while Edmund’s opposition to Hitler caught the attention of the Nazis.
 Friends sent Edmund to England, where he was interned as an enemy alien at the beginning of WW2.

 I’m looking at an old map drawn up during the height of the war.
 The map shows the areas in Europe that were under German control.
-It comes from an old copy of ‘The Secret Surrender’ book, which is never far from my bedside.
-Inside is a note handwritten in blue ink by Margiana’s brother.
+It comes from an old copy of the book ‘The Secret Surrender’, which is never far from my bedside.
+Inside it is a note, handwritten in blue ink by Margiana’s brother.
 It reads:

-The Secret Surrender by Allen Dulles (then head of the CIA.)
+From the book, The Secret Surrender by Allen Dulles (later head of the CIA)

-The Quakers in Haverford College gave the family sanctuary.
-Edmund became a professor at Haverford College.
-As well as teaching, he travelled to Wall Street and made his own fortune on the stock markets and in property.
+The Quakers in Haverford College gave my family sanctuary and Edmund became a professor of political science.
+He also began travelling to Wall Street and made his own fortune on the stock markets and in property.

 Leave a Reply